-With information from integration therapists Ido Cohen and Deanna Rogers, as well as mindfulness teacher and plant medicine guide Nate Macanian, episodes 7 through 9 offer practical advice, harm reduction information, and measures for getting to know yourself better through the psychedelic process.
+With information from integration facilitators Ido Cohen and Deanna Rogers, as well as mindfulness teacher and plant medicine guide Nate Macanian, episodes 7 through 9 offer practical advice, harm reduction information, and measures for getting to know yourself better through the psychedelic process.
 Before you trip (maybe for the first time), we have a number of journal prompts and questions to ask yourself about why you're tripping, what your intention is, and how to prepare your set and setting.
 The more self-work and reflection you do before your psychedelic journey, the more you are likely to get out of it.

 Episode 8: Navigation

 This episode covers best practices the day of the trip, including what to eat, what to do with your phone while you're tripping, picking out music, setting up the space, and more.
 It also covers information on best practices, like whether or not to look in the mirror, considerations regarding whether to trip at night or during the day, and what to do in the case of a bad trip: For starters, don't call it a "bad trip".